ajsingh273/site/_posts/2016-05-01-ita-websites-launched.md

 Had the responsibility to build the fundamental user interface for all websites at the International Trade Administration.

 Four websites were created by users, utilizing a SFDC built "web app".
-This tool allows users to configure their entire website (similar to Wix, but for the federal goverment).
+This tool allows users to configure their entire website (similar to Wix, but for the federal government).

 These generally consist of promational content, a single sign-on user portal, API genereated search apps, an eCommerce app, and many published articles: